Washington Football Team coach Ron Rivera rings the bell after completing his last round of cancer treatments - KVIA

 Washington Football Team coach Ron Rivera rings the bell after completing his last round of cancer treatments

-Fresh off the Washington Football Team’s first win of the season, head coach Ron Rivera was able to celebrate another victory: Completing his final round of cancer treatments.
+Fresh off the Washington Football Team’s second win of the season, head coach Ron Rivera was able to celebrate another victory: Completing his final round of cancer treatments.

 Rivera was greeted by applause from medical staff and confetti as he walked down a hallway at the Inova Schar Cancer Institute in Virginia to ring the institute’s “Ring in Hope” bell before leaving.